top of page

 Forum Hadriani also known as Municipium Aelium Cananefatium MAC by Glimmerveen

-In AD 121, in the land of the civitas ‘tribe’ Cananefates who dwelled in the area between the mouths of the rivers Flevum (Rhine) and Helinium (Haringvliet), the Romans founded the northernmost capital of the Roman Empire on the continent, namely Forum Hadriani, also known as Municipium Aelium Cananefatium, commonly abbreviated—something the Romans loved to do—to MAC.
-MAC was located near the present-day city of The Hague and had an estimated 5,000 inhabitants.
-The nearest other town to MAC was Noviomagus, the modern town of Nijmegen in the east of the Netherlands, which also had an estimated 5,000 inhabitants.
+In AD 121, in the territory of the civitas of the Cananefates—who lived between the mouths of the rivers Flevum (Rhine) and Helinium (Haringvliet)—the Romans founded the northernmost capital of the empire on the continent: Forum Hadriani, also known as Municipium Aelium Cananefatium, commonly abbreviated—as the Romans liked to do—to MAC.
+MAC was situated near the modern city of The Hague and is estimated to have had around 5,000 inhabitants.
+Its nearest neighbouring town was Noviomagus, the present-day town of Nijmegen in the east of the Netherlands, which likewise had an estimated 5,000 residents.

 Concerning the gates of Noviomagus, legend goes that the west gate carried in stone the text hic limes imperii 'this is the end of the empire,' and the west gate the text hic finis regni Stauriae 'this is the end of the kingdom of Stavoren' (Le Petit 1614).
 Other writers say the text of the gate of Noviomagus read huc usque ius Stauriae 'up to here the law of Stavoren' (Hamckema 1623, Gorissen 1955) or huc usque regnum Stauriae 'up to here the kingdom of Stavoren' (Kok 1792, Van der Aa 1848).
 Supposedly, the early medieval inscription was written on a stone part of the former old Hezelpoort, a gate that has been demolished in 1877.
 Stauriae is the Latin name of the town of Stavoren, also called Starum in the Mid Frisian language, located in the southwest of the province of Friesland.
 According to many sagas, Stavoren was the old seat of the kings of Frisia.
 In our blog post Stavoren.
 A balancer on a slack rope of religion, trade, land, water, Holland, and Frisia we have looked into this stone inscription more closely.

-Nota I — If you think the presence of the Roman Empire was merely a burden for the Frisians, this wasn't the case.
-It also meant more trade possibilities, like selling woollen cloth, salt, and probably dairy products.
+Nota I — If you think the presence of the Roman Empire was merely a burden for the Frisians, this was not the case.
+It also meant more trade possibilities, like selling woollen cloth, salt, and, very probably, dairy products.
 But also Frisian warriors enrolled in the army as soldier.
 Read our blog post Frisian Mercenaries in the Roman Army.
+Fighting for Honour and Glory.

-Concerning the episode about the taxes and the size of cow hides, there might have been more to it for the Romans.
-When you combine this with archaeological results concerning the development of livestock, i.e., the increase of cattle populations, and changes in the appearances of cattle, i.e., polledness, the Romans could have been stimulating the breeding of cattle.
+Regarding the episode of taxes and the intriguing demand for larger cow hides, there may have been more at play for the Romans than simple taxation.
+When this demand is considered alongside archaeological evidence showing the growth of livestock populations and changes in cattle morphology—specifically the shift from polled to horned cattle—it suggests that the Romans may have been deliberately encouraging the breeding and improvement of cattle.
 In our blog post Golden Calves, or Bursting Udders on Bony Legs? we explain this theory of ours in more detail.

-Nota III — Featured image is a painting of the Frisian artist Sir Lourens Alma-Tadema (1836-1912) from the village of Dronrijp.
+Nota III — Featured image is a painting by the Frisian artist Sir Lourens Alma-Tadema (1836-1912) from the village of Dronrijp in the province of Friesland.
 It depicts the death of Emperor Caligula in AD 41.
-On the wall a painting depicting the famous naval Battle at Actium in BC 31.
-Alma-Tadema was one of the most famous painters of his time, and lived for a big part of his life in England.
-His paintings shaped for many generations how people envisioned Antique Rome, and maybe it does to this very day.
-Alma-Tadema was promoted to British nobility and is buried in the Saint Paul's Cathedral, which all together is a huge honour given to someone in Britain.
-In the Netherlands he was not admitted to a Dutch art school.
+On the wall is a painting within the painting, depicting the famous naval Battle of Actium in BC 31.
+Alma-Tadema was one of the most famous painters of his time and lived for a large part of his life in England.
+His paintings shaped for many generations how people in the Western world envisioned Ancient Rome, and perhaps it does to this very day.
+Alma-Tadema was promoted to British nobility and is buried in Saint Paul's Cathedral, which altogether is a huge honour given to someone in Britain.
+In the Netherlands, he was not admitted to a Dutch art school.

 Further reading